Our resident involvement strategy

-This is the highest level of resident involvement.
 The Board ultimately is responsible for everything that we do.
 Board members ensure we act in accordance with the law.
 And also, the regulatory standards that are set for social landlords.

 Full Board members are likely to commit at least 146 hours per year to carry out their role effectively.
 This could be as much as 200 hours in a very busy year.

-Resident Scrutiny Panel
+Tenants & Resident Scrutiny Panel

 Two to three hours a month for monthly meetings.
 Additional time will be required whilst completing a project, training or reading paperwork.

 We regularly get together groups of residents who look at specific service areas.
 These are usually residents who have received the service, or the service is relevant to them.
 In the past, focus groups have looked at our strategic plan, modernisation, gas checks policy and VOIDS.
 A good way of getting involved if you don’t have time to join a group on a regular basis.

 Each focus group lasts approximately one to three hours.

 Our resident magazine is sent to all residents.
 It is produced three times a year.
 The news panel consist of both staff and residents.
 The panel meets before each issue to discuss content.
 This includes information for, and stories about, our residents and the latest news in the world of housing.
 The panel then comments on it before it goes to print.

 One lunchtime meeting per issue, each approximately two hours.
 Additional time to look at and edit the final version.

 There are a number of existing resident groups.
 They are made up of tenants and home owners who meet regularly to talk about local issues.
 They can make, and have made a huge difference to the communities they are based in.